nlpcl-lab/ace2005-preprocessing/README.md

 # ACE2005 preprocessing

 This is a simple code for preprocessing ACE 2005 corpus for Event Extraction task.

+The existing preprocessing program were complicated for me to use, so I made this project.

 ## Prerequisites